 While Crocker gleefully had gardeners decorate his side with ivy, Yung saw his beautiful garden wilt.
 Despite the obvious interruption of Yung's environment, Crocker’s “spite fence,” as the papers came to call it, was perfectly legal.

 Without other recourse, Yung threatened to install a flagpole that would fly a skull and crossbones, an act of defiance that might help blight Crocker’s view; he also wanted to place a coffin on his roof, ostensibly for advertising his business, but clearly to agitate Crocker as well.
 He had some members of the media on his side, who condemned “Crocker’s Crime” and criticized the financier for using his immense wealth to bully a family of more modest means.
 The San Francisco Chronicle later called it a “memorial of malignity and malevolence.”
 Tourists would take the cable car and ride up to Nob Hill just to gawk at the massive fence.
 But Crocker wouldn’t budge.

-In October 1877, the pro-labor Workingmen’s Party of California (WPC) organized a protest rally near Crocker’s home.
-Condemning his hiring of Chinese immigrants, organizers led 2000 men through a demonstration.
-One man, known only as Pickett, stood up and admonished Crocker for the spite fence, telling him it would be torn down by Thanksgiving or the WPC would do it for him.
+In October 1877, the pro-labor Workingmen’s Party of California (WPC) organized a protest rally near Crocker’s home to condemn his hiring of Chinese immigrant.
+Organizers led 2000 men through a demonstration; one man, known only as Pickett, stood up and admonished Crocker for the spite fence, telling him it would be torn down by Thanksgiving or the WPC would do it for him.
 But when WPC leader Denis Kearney was arrested on another site for inciting a riot, he told the press that his group had no reason to target Crocker or his fence.